 Trained student employees conduct free home energy assessments on rental properties and for low income EWEB customers.
 Our team uses a nationally-recognized tool to conduct these audits.

 The Home Energy Score is similar to a vehicle’s miles-per-gallon rating.
 The score, developed and administered by the U.S. Department of Energy, allows you to compare the energy performance of your home to other homes nationwide.
-The process starts with a Qualified Assessor collecting energy information about your home during a brief home walk-through.
+The process starts with two certified assessors collecting energy information about your home during a brief home walk-through.
 Assessments take about one hour and can be scheduled Thursday through Sunday.
-In addition to scoring your home, we will provide you with your average monthly energy costs along with a list of recommended energy improvements and their estimated cost savings.
+In addition to scoring your home, we will provide you with your average monthly energy costs along with a list of recommended energy improvements and practices and their estimated cost savings.